 For help with any aspect of your Minnesota workers’ compensation claim, go with Arechigo & Stokka—the small firm that gets big results.
 There is no room for error in your claim, so there is no substitute for experience.

-Our workers’ compensation team has decades of experience helping injured individuals recover as quickly as possible and maximize their workers’ compensation benefits in the process.
+Our workers’ compensation attorney has decades of experience helping injured individuals recover as quickly as possible and maximize their workers’ compensation benefits in the process.

 If you suffered an injury at work, don’t wait to get legal help.
-Reach out to us at Arechigo & Stokka for a free consultation regarding your workers’ compensation claim today.
+Contact the team at Arechigo & Stokka for a free consultation regarding your workers’ compensation claim today.